KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/README.md

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/how%20to%20create%20EFI%20app%20for%20emulator.png?raw=true)

 This is stupid demo.
 With "Print" and that's it.
 And I turned off features for basic string "UEFI Hello World" in .inf file.
+And I changed GUID from here http://www.guidgen.com/ instead of what was in the base HelloWorld.c in MdeModulePkg

 ```
 EFI_STATUS EFIAPI UefiMain ( IN EFI_HANDLE        ImageHandle,  IN EFI_SYSTEM_TABLE  *SystemTable  )